 • Vitamin D: Especially in winter, a supplement can help keep your levels up.

 Remember, it’s always a good idea to talk to a doctor or dietitian before starting any new supplements.
-They can help you find what’s best for you!
+They can help you find what’s best for you.

 Eating Out as a Vegan

-Researching Vegan-Friendly Restaurants
+Research Vegan-Friendly Restaurants

 Before heading out, do a little homework.
 Look for restaurants that offer vegan options.
 Many places now have dedicated vegan menus or at least a few dishes that can be made vegan.
 Websites and apps like HappyCow can help you find nearby vegan-friendly spots.